elusivecodes/fQuery/README.md

 **Not**

-Return all elements not matching a filter.
+Return all nodes not matching a filter.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes.
 - `filter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that the nodes will be filtered by.

 ```javascript